maarten-pennings/Cetus3D/analysis/readme.md

 | 99%       |  fine   | 10.30  | 10.50  |  1.02  |

 As we can see (excluding the No Bottom/Top Infill), printing Without Raft is 2 to 20% slower!

+# Log the actual printing process

+Logs are there, but this text TBD